 - Wanting to shift the agenda from group business or organisation wide business, or from operations to strategy

 One of my discoveries is that many leadership teams meet out of habit rather than purpose.
 Others have long wordy purpose statements full of management speak.

-In our initial meeting, the team decided to refresh their approach to meeting; they would meet for one day a month; an afternoon, then dinner together in the evening, and then they met again 8.30am to 1pm.
+In our initial meeting, the team decided to refresh their approach to meeting; hey would meet for one day a month; an afternoon, then dinner together in the evening, and then meet again from 8.30am to 1pm.

 The background report had indicated four areas of concern.
 These became the agenda:

 - Challenges and risks: What are we going to do?

 - Culture building and developing: What are we doing?
 How are we doing?